This post was updated on September 14, 2022.

 - To store furniture, appliances, and other things while remodeling their new home

-There are three main types of storage you can use: moving and storage services with portable containers, full-service moving and storage, and local self-storage units.
-We’re going to talk about the pros and cons of each type in this article, so you can figure out which one best meets your moving and storing needs.
+You have a few storage options when you’re moving: portable containers, full-service moving and storage, and local self-storage units.
+Let’s talk about the pros and cons of each type, so you can figure out which one best meets your specific moving and storing needs.

 1. Moving and storage services with portable containers

-You’ve probably seen these giant boxes strapped to the back of semi-trucks or parked in front of people’s homes.
+You’ve probably seen these giant boxes on the back of large trucks or parked in front of homes.
 These portable storage containers can be used to both move and store your stuff in an affordable and convenient way.

 These are some of the main benefits of using moving and storage container companies like PODS:

-- Only load once.
-If you’re moving and storing around the same time, you can save yourself a ton of effort with PODS.
+- One-time loading: If you’re moving and storing around the same time, you can save yourself a ton of effort with PODS.
 Rather than loading, unloading, and then loading your stuff again at a self-storage unit, you just need to load and unload one time.

-The biggest downside to using storage containers for moving is that loading and unloading isn’t automatically included.
-However, you can easily hire hourly moving help to take care of the heavy lifting, and even the packing and unpacking.
-A lot of people like the option to pay only for the services they need.
-For example, they might want help loading the container, but once it’s delivered, they just want assistance with a few large pieces because they want to take their time sorting through and organizing things room by room.
+If you need help loading your container, you can easily hire hourly moving help to take care of the heavy lifting — and even the packing and unpacking.
+The best part?
+You’ll only pay for the services you need.
+For example, you might want help loading the container, but once it’s delivered, you just want assistance with a few large pieces because you want to take your time sorting through and organizing everything else room by room.

 2. Full-service movers with storage

-Now that storage has become so popular, more movers are starting to offer it as an add-on.
-For folks who want to be as hands-off with their moving process as possible and don’t mind shelling out some serious cash, then hiring full-service movers that also offer storage may be an option.
+Full-service movers, on the other hand, take care of it all — sometimes including storage.
+For folks who want to be as hands-off with their moving process as possible and don’t mind shelling out some serious cash, hiring full-service movers that also offer storage may be an option.

-Full-service movers will do everything for you: load, drive, unload, and take your stuff to storage.
+Full-service movers will do everything for you: disassemble, load, drive, unload, reassemble, and take your leftover stuff to storage.
 You can even pay extra to have movers pack your boxes for you.
 Obviously, that sounds great.
 But there are some potential downsides to using full-service movers.

 The biggest barrier for most people will be cost.
-Full-service moving and storage services can cost $10,000 or more for cross-country trips.
-You can buy a decent used car for that much mula.
+Full-service moving and storage services can easily cost $10,000 or more for cross-country trips.
+You can buy a decent used car for that much moolah!

-- Other people will handle your stuff.
-This is obviously a concern during a pandemic, but it also poses the risk of damaged and lost goods.
+- Other people will handle your stuff: This poses the risk of damaged and lost goods.

-- You may not have access to your stuff in storage.
-Many full-service movers don’t provide a way for you to get to your belongings while it’s in their warehouse.
+- You may not have easy access to your stuff in storage: Many full-service movers don’t provide a way for you to get to your belongings while it’s in their warehouse.

-- Your possessions may be mixed in with others’.
-With storage containers your stuff is all together in one box, inside a storage center, which provides a double layer of protection.
+- Your possessions may be mixed in with others’: Yep.
+With storage containers, your stuff is all together in one box, inside a storage center, which provides a double layer of protection.
 But full-service movers will sometimes mix multiple customers’ things on the truck during transit or within a warehouse or single storage unit.

 3. Self-storage unit

 On the surface, the cheapest option for storage is to go with an old-fashioned local storage unit.
-If you live in a metropolitan area there are probably several storage locations nearby.
+And if you live in a metropolitan area, there are probably several storage locations nearby.

-The advantages of using a storage unit are, of course, the low cost.
+The advantage of using a storage unit is, of course, the low cost.
 But it also offers you autonomy.
 You can load and unload your storage unit at your own leisure, whenever you want.
-It’s a great option for those who are just storing stuff and not moving at the same time.
+It’s also a great option for those who are just storing stuff and not moving at the same time.

-The biggest disadvantage is that it takes a lot of work.
+The disadvantage?
+It takes a lot of work.
 Not only do you have to load your stuff into a truck (and rent a truck if you don’t have one), but then you have to unload it at the storage unit.
-Then, when you’re ready to move into your new place you need to do it all over again.
+Then, when you’re ready to move into your new place, you need to do it all over again.

-If you want to avoid the hassle of schlepping all your stuff around multiple times, a portable storage container may be a better option.
+If you want to avoid the hassle of lugging all your stuff around multiple times, a portable storage container may be a better option.

 Once you’ve figured out what kind of moving and storage services you want to use, it’s time to find the right company.
-Be sure you use an established and reputable company (they will be handling all your beloved possessions, after all!).
+Our main advice?
+Be sure you use an established and reputable company (they’ll be handling your beloved possessions, after all!).

 Here are a few tips to help:

-- Look at online reviews to see what previous customers have to say.
+- Look at online reviews to see what previous customers have said about the company

-- Compare prices so that you don’t overpay.
+- Compare prices before making a choice, so you don’t overpay

 Easton Smith works as a freelance writer and researcher, reviewing technology trends and the moving industry.
 He moved all around the continent, from New York to California, before landing back in his hometown of Salt Lake City.